Katrix/katrix.github.io/_posts/2019-12-18-intro-to-hkd-in-scala.md

 `A` becomes `A[_]`, and so on.

 (NOTE: While it won't matter too much for this post, I should not that the above typeclass is not the one I use myself most of the time.
-Most notably, it's not an endofunctor.
+It's not an endofunctor.
 More on that later at some point.
 Why isn't in an endofunctor?
 In an endofunctor, the arrow in `lift` is the same type of arrow as the one returned, while here we take an `~>:` arrow and return an `=>` arrow.)